-Companies like ours that have been operating for many years or have acquired sites from other companies have a responsibility to comply with all laws and regulations concerning petroleum and chemical contamination at company-owned sites and to prevent future occurrences.
+Companies like ours that have been operating for many years or have acquired sites from other companies have a responsibility to comply with all laws and regulations concerning petroleum and chemical contamination and to prevent future occurrences.
 At NextEra Energy, we're committed to addressing these issues, so that our soil and groundwater are not degraded.
 Site remediation activities are conducted in compliance with all local, state and federal requirements.
-Remedial activities range from associated removing underground storage tanks to decommissioning assets as part of our efforts to modernize our power generation fleet.
+Remedial activities range from removing underground storage tanks to decommissioning assets as part of our efforts to modernize our power generation fleet.
 While remediation is often driven by regulation, we also look for opportunities to implement best practices that go beyond regulatory requirements.

 In 2016, FPL instituted a soil recycling program.
 Excess soils are generated when facilities like electrical substations are newly constructed or expanded.
 In the past, the soils were generally sent to landfills with any contaminated soils that were removed.
 Now FPL tests the excess soils in an effort to identify clean soils that can be used where fill material is needed for other company projects.
 In 2017, the company reused 7,149 tons of clean soil, saving more than $436,000 by reusing this valuable material in place of purchasing newly mined fill.